English: K-ON! Season 2

 Jun 1, 2012

 For any individual, there always are surprises to be found in the long walk of life.
-Things that, while initially appearing flavorless and dull, reveal themselves to be something much more colorful.
+Things that initially appear flavorless and dull, but reveal themselves to be something much more colorful.
 These are the kinds of experiences that impact a person and make them feel something of significance.
 They may make them laugh or cry, but in the end these are the kinds of stories that hold a special place in one's heart.
-The second season of K-ON is a testament to exactly this.
+The second season of K-ON is, for me (and for many), this very experience.

 K-ON has always been a very polarizing series, one which has a dedicated fanbase and a vocal group of people staunchly asserting their hatred of the anime.
 Regardless of any personal feelings one might hold towards the massive franchise, it's impossible to deny the influence that it's enjoyed these past few years.
 But unlike so many titles that are successful simply by chance or for manipulating its viewers, KyoAni has painstakingly focused on quality to ensure that K-ON deserves every bit of its fame.